Vacation Planning in 2025: Navigating the Travel Inflation Maze

 Common responses include:

-• Increasingly, vacationers turn to loyalty programs and credit card rewards to offset rising prices.
+Now, many vacationers also use loyalty programs and credit card rewards to handle high prices.

 Changes in trip structure reflect these adaptations: